Zengakukatsu/ktaneNeuroBomb/README.md

 - End of mission navigation is not yet complete.
 - Support for modded modules is not yet available.
 - No action to pick up the bomb yet, it must be manually clicked.
+- Context for action results (Strike, Solved, etc) not yet implemented.
 - Focusing on a module on the non visible side of the bomb fails to flip the bomb around.
 (Solved previously, it is possible.)
 - Leaderboards and Best time on the Mission Detail page load asynchronously.
 Either it must be sent as context once loaded after the Action window for the detail page has been made, or the Action window creation must be stalled until Leaderboards are added so they can be included in context.